7 Oct 20210 Comments

 5. Overpackaged Take Out Food

-Big Bang Theory made take out food cool for the Millennials.
+TV shows like Big Bang Theory made take out food cool for Millennials.
 Personally, the lifestyle has always seemed unduly wasteful, with the COVID-19 pandemic rapidly accelerating this takeout and delivery trend.
 In terms of personal carbon footprint, take out meals consume 4.5 times the carbon of the alternatives.

 This footprint comes from the extra transportation and the fossil fuel carbon embedded in all that excess packaging, primarily plastic.